tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated.
-This field will be removed in a future release and can&rsquo;t be meaningfully used.</p>
+<p>Deprecated: This field will be removed in a future release and can&rsquo;t be meaningfully used.</p>
 </td>
 </tr>
 <tr>